 Essential reading: Best heart rate training monitors

 There are also apps you can download.
 Some of them are free, such as the Elite HRV and HRV+.
-Unfortunately you cannot use fitness trackers and sports watches with them as they do not broadcast raw HRV values.
+Unfortunately you cannot use fitness trackers and sports watches with them as these types of devices do not broadcast raw HRV values.

-For this you’ll need devices capture and share these metrics.
+For this you’ll need wearables that capture and share these metrics.
 What follows are some great options which broadcast HRV in raw form.
-We’ve added a couple of other devices that don’t broadcast values but do provide you with the raw data in their smartphone app.
+We’ve added a couple of other devices that don’t broadcast values but do provide you with the raw data in their own smartphone app.

 If you want a reliable heart-rate monitor and can live with strapping onto your chest, the H10 is now one of the best options out there.

 It takes all the features of the best selling H7 and slaps on better accuracy, an improved non-slip design, the ability to use on two devices concurrently and on-board memory.
 And lets not forget the water resistance with live data for compatible devices.
 Link all this to the Polar Beat iOS/Android app, and you suddenly have a coach guiding you during your workouts in real-time making sure you are in the correct heart rate zone to achieve your goals.